UnforeseenOcean/Underwatch-neue/manuals/mdcode.md

 `# Title Name`: Used as a title, program tag or both.
 Same as `<h1>` in HTML.
 You can put something like `# MyProgram` and set filename to `cutekittens.md` and call `MyProgram`, and it will load `cutekittens.md` instead of `myprogram.md`.

+`!MD!`: Markdown File Header, used to filter out other files for quicker loading time.
+If first 4 bytes are not `!MD!`, that file is skipped automatically.

 (More to come!)